Vishwaroopam: Marketing

 The makers planned the high-budget production to premiere at the 2012 Cannes Film Festival.
 A special screening of the film was arranged for Hollywood-based producer Barrie M. Osborne and make-up artist Michael Westmore.
 Before release, it was reported to have been split into two parts, with each one having a separate release.

 The first-look poster and a teaser of the film were released on May Day 2012 as part of the film's marketing process.
 The poster consisted of Kamal Haasan wearing a green khaki jacket, with a flying pigeon and a skyline of a city consisting of several skyscrapers in the background.
 Snippets from the film were unveiled during the International Indian Film Academy (IIFA) weekend and awards in Singapore in June 2012, as the actor-director screened excerpts from the film, attracting critical acclaim.
-A one-minute trailer was released at the award ceremony, which saw Kamal Haasan and Andrea take part in a press conference.
+A one-minute trailer was released at the award ceremony.
 Salman Khan organised a special screening of Hindi version Vishwaroop at Ketnav Studio, Mumbai on 1 February 2013.

 An Auro 3D trailer of the film was released on 7 November, coinciding with Haasan's birthday.
 It included a webcast of Kamal's speech via Skype.
 The film is releasing in 3,000 prints worldwide.
 A special screening of Vishwaroopam was held at Tamil Nadu superstar Rajinikanth's house on 6 February 2013 at the 6 Degrees theatre in the Auro 3D format for his friends.
 On 9 February 2013 Kamal Haasan left for Paris for the French premiere of Vishwaroopam.